stephe2001/Ibexa/README.md

-# Ibexa : Ibexa Task - call external service and creat translation draft when article is published
+# Ibexa : Ibexa Task
+**call external service and creat translation draft when article is published**

 ## files